LucaCappelletti94/hyperloglog-rs/README.md

 This is a Rust library that provides a memory-parsimonious implementation of the `HyperLogLog` (HLL) algorithm.
 You can use it to estimate the cardinality of large sets, and to estimate the union, intersection, difference and Jaccard index of two sets.

 A counter automatically picks the smallest of three internal representations as it fills up: an exact list of the inserted values (with the `exact` feature, for absolute accuracy at low cardinalities), a compact sorted hash list, and finally the dense register array of the classic HyperLogLog.
-With the optional `mle` feature it additionally offers Maximum Likelihood Estimation of the union and of generalized hypersphere sketches, which can be more accurate than the default estimators at the cost of being slower.
+It additionally offers (always available) Maximum Likelihood Estimation of the union and of generalized hypersphere sketches, which can be more accurate than the default estimators at the cost of being slower.

 The register type and the hasher are type parameters with sensible defaults, so the common counter is simply `HyperLogLog<P, B>`, where `P` is the precision (the number of registers is `2^P`) and `B` is the number of bits per register.